Learn how to create interactive prototypes in Lunacy

 To delete a hotspot, select it and press

-The figure below shows the controls that appear in the Prototyping section when you select a linked layer or a hotspot.
+Here are the settings that appear in the Prototyping section of the right panel when you select a layer linked to a frame or a hotspot:

-- The trash can icon.
-Discards prototyping setting for the selected layer/Deletes the selected hotspot.
+Remove link from layer.
+Deletes the prototyping setting for the selected layer or deletes the selected hotspot.

-- Previous frame - a click over the layer with this option selected will bring you back to the previous view.
+- Previous frame → clicking a layer with this target redirects you back to the previous view.

-- Select this checkbox, if you want the selected layer to preserve its position when you scroll the screen (for instance, a floating button).
+Fix the frame position on scroll.
+Enable this setting if you want the selected layer to preserve its position when you scroll the screen (for instance, a floating button).